sethvoltz/voltzbach.com/content/wedding-party.md

 **Jed Voltz**

-Brother of Groom, met Seth as birth, lives in LA, likes to draw, create awesome small tree houses, and attend concerts, fun fact: Jed is tall, like super tall
+Brother of Groom, met Seth as birth, lives in LA, likes to draw, create awesome small tree houses, and attend concerts, fun fact: he is an ordained minister & is tall, like super tall

 **Jon Grettarson**